Selected links on Gender Based Violence

 - UNFPA-UNICEF joint programme on female genital mutilation-cutting:

-The annual report highlights some of the achievements, challenges and best practices for the abandonment of FGM/C and emphasizes the
+UNFPA and UNICEF jointly lead the largest global programme to accelerate the abandonment of female genital mutilation, it highlights some of the achievements, challenges and best practices for the abandonment of FGM/C and emphasizes the

 importance of continued partnerships with governments, media, civil society organizations and religious leaders.